 "It's one thing to get in your car, go to the other side of town and see somebody.
 It's another thing when you live in an age and you can just lay in your bed and do sexting.
 I'm not saying purity is a different problem, but I am saying that because of the time period that a person lives in definitely can exacerbate certain issues.
 When certain things are just more accessible it becomes difficult to manage.
-When you live in a period in history where there are certain images that you wouldn't' see on television now that are normal on television, that's going to impact people differently and make it more difficult to handle living according to Biblical standards."
+When you live in a period in history where there are certain images that you wouldn't see on normal television are [now accessible through the Internet], that's going to impact people differently and make it more difficult to handle living according to biblical standards."

 The Princeton educated son of a pastor from Mississippi insisted, however, that his stance has always been the same — "These issues are not new."

-Below is an edited transcript of Daniels's interview with The Christian Post:
+Below is an edited transcript of Daniels' interview with The Christian Post:

 CP: You are experiencing success gathering people to orthodox Christianity in a generation increasingly opposed to it.
 How would you explain this?